Empower Your Practice

 Why a Great Referral Letter Matters for Patient Care

-Without that context, a specialist might spend half the appointment just gathering the basic history that should have been provided upfront.
-This doesn't just waste valuable time but can easily lead to duplicated investigations, unnecessary costs, and a diagnostic process that drags on for far too long.
+A strong letter gives the receiving clinician a clear, concise summary, allowing them to prepare properly for the consultation.
+Without that context, a specialist may spend half the appointment gathering basic history that should have been provided upfront.
+This wastes valuable time, leads to duplicated investigations, and drags out the diagnostic process.

+Clear and complete information also allows receiving departments to triage cases accurately, ensuring patients with the most urgent needs are seen first.
 In one reporting period, all six Welsh health boards noted an increase in patients starting treatment within 26 weeks of referral, highlighting how improved referral processes can positively affect waiting lists.
-The quality of your letter is a critical piece of that puzzle.
-For more on this, you can explore the link between referrals and NHS waiting times.

 The Structure of a High-Impact Referral Letter